prody/ProDy/doc/examples/dynamics/pca/pca_xray_calculations.rst

 >>> # blast_record = blastPDB('''p38_sequence''')
 >>> # pdbids = blast_record.getHits() # uncomment this and previous line to update PDB list

-We use the same dataset in this example to reproduce the same results.
+We use the same dataset in the below example to reproduce the same results.
-After we set the list of PDB identifiers, we fetched them using :func:`~prody.proteins.fetchPDB` function. ``pdbfiles`` variable contains the list of fetched PDB filenames.
+After we listed the PDB identifiers, we obtained them using :func:`~prody.proteins.fetchPDB` function as follows:

 >>> pdbfiles = fetchPDB(pdbids, folder='pdbfiles')

+``pdbfiles`` variable contains the list of filenames of obtained PDB structures.

 Set reference chain
 -------------------------------------------------------------------------------

-The next step is setting one of these p38 structures as the reference structure.
-We will use 1p38 chain A. Note that we won't use all resolved residues in this structure.
-We are going to select residues that are resolved at least in 90% of the dataset.
+The next step is setting one of the p38 structures as the reference structure.
+We use 1p38 chain A. Note that we won't use all of the resolved residues in this structure.
+We select only those residues which are resolved in at least 90% of the dataset.

 >>> ref_structure = parsePDB('pdbfiles/1p38.pdb.gz')
 >>> ref_structure = ref_structure.copy('resnum 5 to 31 36 to 114 122 to 169 185 to 351 and calpha')